NIRSpec FS Dither and Nod Patterns

 Options selected for dithers and nods determine the number of exposures that are acquired, as shown in Figure 1.
 Any combination of primary nod positions and sub-pixel dithers can be selected.
 Table 2 lists the specific slit-dependent primary nod positions.
 Table 3 lists the relative offsets with respect to the primary nod positions for the subpixel dithers.

-The "A" fixed slits (S200A1, S200A2, S400A1, and S1600A1) on the left side of detector NRS1 can have wavelengths lost to the detector gap in the NIRSpec high spectral resolution mode (R ~ 2700).
+The spectra from the "A" fixed slits (S200A1, S200A2, S400A1, and S1600A1) project onto both detectors and will have wavelengths lost to the detector gap in the NIRSpec high spectral resolution mode (R ~ 2700).
 However, the wavelength gap can be filled and the full range of high resolution data can be acquired if the S200A1 and S200A2 slits are used together.
 When the S200A1 and S200A2 option is specified, the nod/dither pattern executes twice.
 The target is placed in the S200A1 slit and the requested exposures are executed at that position.
-Next, a move is made to the S200A2 slit and an identical set of exposures are executed.
+Then, a move is made to the S200A2 slit and an identical set of exposures are executed.

 Table 2.
 NIRSpec fixed slit primary nod positions